 - A. As the World discovers Surfside, the surge in new building business continues.
-Both Town residents and the contracting community continue to come into the Building Department lobby in record numbers to inquire about and apply for building permits for a wide variety of construction projects.
-As anticipated, permit numbers have significantly increased over prior year this January.
-This also means many more plans reviews and inspections for our entire Building Team. - B. Building Department Permit and Inspection numbers for the month to date continue to soar over prior years as follows: January 2021: 141 Building Permits issued (a 50% increase!); 231 Inspections performed; 23 lien searches completed.
-These numbers continue to increase over prior year. - C. The Building Department continues to advocate for the acceleration the 40 Year Building Recertification to commence with buildings 30 Years Old (instead of 40 years old).
-With full support from the Miami Dade Building Official's Association and Board of Rules and Appeals, this recommendation is now going forward to the Miami-Dade County Commission for discussion, with legislative action ultimately amending Miami Dade County Code Chapter 8, Section 8-11.
-We also anticipate not only this change at the county level to the Miami-Dade Code but also a change at the state level to the 2023 Florida Existing Building Code with the addition of a chapter entitled: "Buildings 30 Years or Older". - D. The Building Department greatly anticipates the upgrade of our Town's Tyler Software platform in early 2022 so that we can open a customer service portal for online permitting, inspections requests/results and plans review.
-This will greatly increase speed and efficiency of permits issued, raise levels of service and eliminate most of the lobby traffic and paper only building permit applications which now take up much of our staff's time.
+Both Town residents and the contracting community are coming into the Building Department lobby in record numbers to inquire about and apply for building permits for a wide variety of construction projects.
+As anticipated, permit numbers have significantly increased over prior year again this past February.
+This also means many more plans reviews and inspections for our entire Building Team. - B. Building Department Permit and Inspection numbers for the month to date continue to soar over prior months as follows: February 2021: 128 Building Permits issued; 260 Inspections performed; 27 lien searches completed.
+These numbers continue to increase over prior year. - C. Maria Tribin and the entire permitting staff continue to rise to this challenge as permitting workload continues to grow.
+Thanks to their diligent work in expediting building permits through the permitting process, our backlog of pending permit applications has been significantly reduced.
+Building Inspections continue to soar over prior years with February marking the largest number of inspections ever.
+Staffing levels will need to be adjusted to meet this increase in customer demand. - D. The Building Department is grateful to announce the adoption into law by Miami-Dade County of the acceleration of the 40 Year Building Recertification Program amending Miami-Dade Code Chapter 8 Section 11 Recertification of Buildings.
+To commence on second reading later this month, this landmark legislation accelerates the recertification period of multi-family and commercial buildings from 40 years to 30 years of age.
+Champlain Towers South collapsed at only 39 years of age.
+Finally answering the Building Department's call for responsible change, this historic move will dramatically increase life safety in buildings throughout Miami-Dade County, and make sure this tragedy never happens again.
+This is the most significant change in building code safety in Florida since the consolidation of the Florida Building Codes 22 years ago in response to Hurricane Andrew which decimated Homestead.
+We anticipate this major change, not only at the county level to the Miami-Dade Code, but also a change at the state level amending the 2023 Florida Existing Building Code with the addition of a chapter entitled: "Buildings 30 Years or Older".

+E. The Building Department has begun an internal implementation of Tyler Software, customer service/contractor portal, for online permitting, inspections requests and plans review.
+This will greatly increase speed and efficiency of permits issued, raise levels of service and eliminate most lobby traffic which now takes up much of our staff's time.
+Roll out to the public is expected in the next few months.